 If you’re lucky, you’ll get a glimpse of pilot whales, which are actually the second largest oceanic dolphin.
-Short-finned pilot whales live in warm waters so they pass by Costa Rica.
-We were lucky to see some hunting while we were out boating in the Gulf one day!
+We were lucky to see some hunting while we were out boating in the Gulf of Papagayo one day!
 A big pod of them just swimming alongside our boat.